 Bright Lights, Big City

-Mark Verge of Stony Plain, Alta., sent along this amazing shot he took one cold, winter Edmonton night.
+Mark Verge of Stony Plain, Alberta, sent along this amazing shot he took one frigid Edmonton night.
 “Edmonton has an amazing skyline, including the new Walterdale Bridge that replaced the old one,” says Mark.

 Fire in the Sky